dylan-lang/opendylan/documentation/building-with-duim/source/callbacks.rst

 -  ``task-list`` The task list associated with ``frame``.

-The method begins by calling the ``save-file`` method (defined in `The save-file method <callbacks.htm#98742>`_) to save the current task list to disk.
+The method begins by calling the ``save-file`` method (defined in `The save-file method`_) to save the current task list to disk.
 This ensures that the user does not lose any work.
 Next, the ``exit-frame`` generic function is invoked to exit the task list manager window.

 Enhancing the task list manager
 ===============================

 This concludes the tutorial on building application with DUIM.
-At this point, you can build and run a functional task list manager, but it is a very basic application. `Using Command
-Tables <commands.htm#99799>`_, introduces command tables as a way of defining hierarchies of menu commands.
-To do this, it re-implements the menu hierarchy you defined in `Adding Menus To The Application <menus.htm#81811>`_, but does not add any new functionality to the application.
+At this point, you can build and run a functional task list manager, but it is a very basic application. :doc:`commands` introduces command tables as a way of defining hierarchies of menu commands.
+To do this, it re-implements the menu hierarchy you defined in :doc:`menus`, but does not add any new functionality to the application.

 There are many ways that the task list manager could be extended, and you might like to try experimenting with the code.
 To begin with, very